-Scoring Room
+Scoring Rooms

-The room selected for scoring should provide all of the following conditions:
+The rooms selected for scoring should provide all of the following conditions:

-- Ample lighting,
+- ample lighting,

-- Adequate ventilation, and
+- adequate ventilation, and

-- The capacity to be made secure.
+- the capacity to be made secure.

 During scoring, the scoring room should be kept as quiet as possible to facilitate accurate and productive scoring.
 Scorers may only discuss scoring with the Table Facilitators or the Scoring Leader.